 I’m sure most of us have been on the receiving end of poor customer service or purchased a product that was faulty.
 There are a lot of examples in the media where businesses have failed to meet their customer’s expectations.
+Believe it or not, customer complaints can be a good thing for your business, here’s why:

 - It provides the company with timely data regarding their quality or service, they can measure their success based on feedback from customers.